illBeRoy/petit-router/README.md

 ### `redirect(path: string)`

 Triggers page redirection - that is, replacing the current route with a new one, and removing the old one from routing history.

+## License

+This package is provided under the [⚖️ ISC](LICENSE) license, which basically says that you can do whatever you want :)